 - Increase on-site generation of renewable power

-By shifting toward renewable, carbon-neutral energy, we can reduce GHG emissions from operations.In 2018, we procured and generated 275,944 MWh of renewable electricity globally, including four new onsite solar PPAs.
-Renewables accounted for 47% of our global electricity consumption.
-This decrease from 50% achieved in 2017 was due to re-baselining and real estate reduction at sites that used 100% renewable electricity.
-Sources of renewable electricity in 2018 included RECs and IRECs (77.1%), direct purchases (21.7%), and renewable energy generated on-site and on-site PPAs (1.2%).
-Through these purchases, we once again achieved our objective to use 100% renewable electricity in the United States and helped to advance the global market for renewables.
+In 2022, we procured and generated 270,585 MWh of renewable electricity globally (15% wind, 75% solar, 1% hydro and 10% other)1.
+Renewables accounted for 55% of our global electricity consumption, up from 54% in 202.
+Sources of renewable electricity in 2021 included RECs, GOs (guarantees of origin), and IRECs (85%), direct purchases (14%), and renewable energy generated on-site and on-site PPAs (1%).2 Through these purchases, we once again achieved our objective to use 100% renewable electricity in the United States.

 Auto fleet, business travel and commuting

 During 2022, our company fleet accounted for 17,670 tonnes of CO2e emissions, down 4% compared to 2021 and 23% less than in 2015.